-# 11 Affiliate Marketing
+# 11: Affiliate Marketing

 Affiliate marketing can be very lucrative, once you know what you are doing.
 Assuming you know how to advertise online, and generate leads, and send traffic to a website, you could potentially make a great income promoting different affiliate products.
 Affiliate products are products that someone else creates, but they pay you a percentage of the sale (normally 20 to 50 percent) to help them sell the product.

-# 12 Blogging
+# 12: Blogging

 Blogging is a great LONG-TERM strategy to make money from home.
-I’ve been at it almost 7-years full-time now, and it’s just starting to really take on a life of its own.
-Of all the business models listed here, I think blogging has the most potential, but it is also the hardest and takes the longest time to see results.
+I’ve been at it almost 9-years full-time now, and it’s just starting to really take on a life of its own.
+Of all the business models listed here, I think blogging has the most potential, but it is also the hardest to do, and takes the longest time to see results.

-# 13 Virtual Assistant
+# 13: Virtual Assistant

 Many small business owners are swamped and are looking for help.
 As a result, they hire virtual assistants to outsource some of their work.
 These virtual assistants handle the mundane tasks while the small business owner can focus on money producing activities and growing their business.

 The Truth About MLM & Business

 With most businesses, you really just own a job where you have to keep working to keep getting paid.
 In other words, you have no leverage.
 Your income is linear income.
 You are stuck in the trading hours for time trap.

 In addition, there is no guarantee of success is any business.
 I’ve never found any type of legitimate business that was fast or easy money.
 Most businesses (of any kind) fail in the first few years and most businesses take a couple of years just to get profitable.
-Yes, there are some exceptions to the rule, but not many.
+Yes, there are some exceptions to this rule, but not many.

 If you are really hard up for money, my best suggestion is to get a part-time or full-time job.
-Trying to get immediate profits out of a new business venture is very hard to do.
+Trying to get immediate profits out of ANY new business venture is very hard to do.

 Yes, MLM has a high failure rate.
 Most businesses do.
 And yes, you can make a lot of money in MLM, but it normally takes a few years of consistent effort to build up a large income, just like any other business.
 It’s hard work!